yimingliu24/ACC-102/README.md

 ## 5. How to Run

 ### Requirements

-Install the required Python packages:
+Install the required Python packages
+Prepare the Files
+Run the Application：streamlit run app.py

 ## 6. Product Links
 - [Visit the project website](http://localhost:8501/)